 Americans should get ready for $5 a gallon gas, analyst warns

-Americans can expect increasing pain at the pump as rising oil costs continue to push up prices at gas stations across the U.S. That spike is unlikely to ease anytime soon as Russia's war with Ukraine intensifies, experts say.
+Americans can expect increasing pain at the pump as rising oil costs — along with rising demand and a reduction in supply — continue to push up prices at gas stations across the U.S. That spike is unlikely to ease anytime soon as Russia's war with Ukraine intensifies, experts say.

+The current national average price of gas has soared to $3.78 a gallon, jumping 20 cents in the last week alone, according to Patrick De Haan, head of petroleum analysis at GasBuddy.
+Fuel costs are up roughly a dollar from a year ago, industry data show, a blow for millions of Americans grappling with a broad increase in inflation.

 Fueling inflation

+Oil prices spiked again on Thursday following a new round of U.S. sanctions targeting Russia's oil-refinery sector.
+The price of Brent crude oil, the international benchmark, rose to nearly $120 a barrel — its highest level in 10 years — before dropping back down to $110.46 a barrel, Reuters reported.

-The decision made by the 31 member nations of the International Energy Agency was intended "to send a strong message to oil markets" that there will be "no shortfall in supplies" as a result of the invasion of Ukraine, but failed to move markets.
+The decision made by the 31 member nations of the International Energy Agency to release oil from emergency stockpiles was intended "to send a strong message to oil markets" that there will be "no shortfall in supplies" as a result of the invasion of Ukraine, but failed to move markets.

 Russia is a major exporter of crude oil, accounting for about 12% of the world's supply.
-Any disruption to those exports is likely to drive prices at the pump higher for consumers, experts said.
+Any disruption to those exports is likely to drive prices at the pump higher for consumers almost everywhere, experts said.

 "We think the Russia-Ukraine war will intensify global and U.S. inflation pressures by pushing up oil and gas prices," Brian Coulton, chief economist with credit rating agency Fitch, said in an email.